Finding More Help from MIT Resources

 Any one of the following offices will welcome you and help you figure out whether you need assistance from another office or person.

-- Student Support Services: Free confidential advice for all issues, support for groups.
+- Student Support Services: Advice and advocacy on a variety of issues.
 Open Monday through Friday, 9 a.m. - 5 p.m.
 617-253-4861.
-Appointments preferred, but walk-ins are welcome, especially Monday through Friday, 9-10 a.m.
+Appointments preferred, but walk-ins are welcome too - see the S3 site for details.

 - MIT Medical Department: Offers a single, centralized source for all student health care needs, including comprehensive health insurance, care and treatment at the on-campus medical center, referral to outside specialists and facilities, and an extensive roster of health promotion programs.
 Check especially the Undergraduate Student Guide.